Profitbase/Episode-Docs/articles/flow/actions/dynamics365/business-central/rest-api-request-with-paging.md

 1. Define the `Method` (`GET`, `PUT`, `POST`, `DELETE`, etc ).
 Most APIs for fetching data requires the `GET` method.
 2. Define the `URI`.
 This is the API endpoint, for example `companies(id)/accounts`.
 If a query requires parameters (for example the company id in this example), insert a variable from Flow using the popup that appears when the URI editor gets focus.
 3. Define the `Response`.
 The default response type is [HttpResponse&lt;string&gt;](../../../api-reference/built-in-types/http-response.md).
 This means you get back the raw JSON response from the API.
 You can change the data type to a custom type if you want to, but keep in mind that this will allocate more memory and impact performance negatively for large data sets such as dimensions and general ledger queries.
+We recommend simply dumping the raw response to a data store (like a database or blob storage), and then use tools like dbt, SQLMesh or Azure Data Factory to transform the data into a usable format.

 ## Response paging